sanko/Robinhood/api/user/investment_profile/patch.md

-# Partially Update a User's Investmening Experience
+# Partially Update a User's Investing Experience

 Use this when the user needs to update a part of the basic investing experience survery presented during registration.